sisoe24/homebrew-vj/README.md

 ## Notes

-- When installing `vdmx`, the tap will automatically install the Extra content inside the dmg folder.
+- When installing `vdmx`, the tap automatically installs the Extra content inside the dmg folder and places the applications inside **/Applications/VDMX Extras**.
+However, it will not install the ISFEditor due to an error.

 ## Why a third-party tap